Inject an image

 On an open device, you can inject a still image or an animated GIF to mock the use of the camera.
 This is helpful for testing application actions, such as focus or image placement, in apps that rely on camera usage, for example barcode readers or banking apps.
 A more advanced use case could be the simulation of real user interactions in apps that rely on animated content.
 For example, injecting GIFs can help evaluate the robustness of facial recognition and anti-spoofing mechanisms in liveness checks for banking apps.

-Image injection supports uploaded images in JPEG, JPG, PNG, BMP, or GIF (GIF is currently only supported on iOS devices).
+Image injection supports uploaded images in JPEG, JPG, PNG, BMP, or GIF.
 The file size cannot exceed 150 MB.

 Requirements